dcmi/repository/2000/architecture_working_group_issues.md

 annotation:
 ---

+2019-01-10 This file appears to date from circa October 2000, when the Architecture Working Group was started.

 ## DCMI Architecture WG Issues LIST

 Issues are listed in no particular order, but are characterized as follows: